 - E-scooter accidents: Also in February, our blog directed your attention to the growing problems with the e-scooter craze, fronted by Bird and Lime.
 The companies and others like them allow people to rent a motorized electric scooter, charging the rider by the minute.
 However, most people who rented Bird and Lime scooters had no idea how to safely operate the scooters, putting themselves and others at risk.
 Riders are not even given helmets before renting an e-scooter.
 There is also the problem of people leaving scooters where others can trip on them.
 Reports from around the country showed that 10 e-scooter accidents were happening each day, causing injuries of varying severity.
 Cities throughout Florida are battling to ban e-scooters from their streets, but the problems they cause are ongoing to this day.

 - Florida Highway Patrol staff shortages: In early April, we caught wind that the Florida Highway Patrol (FHP) is facing a serious staff shortage.
 The agency, which is reportedly the lowest paid agency in Florida, was short about 200 troopers, losing nearly 100 each year.
-The result of fewer troopers on the highways is worsened traffic conditions and increased difficulty when investigating a car accident.
 According to the Florida Department of Highway Safety and Motor Vehicles (FHSMV), the FHP helps investigate about 30% of all traffic collisions but must try to do so with a reduced workforce.

 With 2019 being such an eventful year, we look forward to what 2020 will bring.
 From all of us at Todd Miner Law in Orlando, we wish you and your family a Happy New Year.
 And, as always, if you need help with a personal injury claim of your own, we would like to hear from you.
 Call (407) 269-5877 for a free initial consultation with a member of our team.